usnistgov/800-63-3/sp800-63a/sec4_ial.md

 3. Verification

 	a.
 The CSP matches the pictures on the license and the passport to the applicant's picture and determines they match.
 	b.
-The CSP sends an enrollment code to the validated phone number of the applicant, the applicant provides the enrollment code to the CSP, and the CSP confirms they match, verifying the applicant is in possession and control of the validated phone number.
+The CSP sends an enrollment code to the validated phone number of the applicant, the applicant provides the enrollment code to the CSP, and the CSP confirms they match, verifying that the applicant is in possession and control of the validated phone number.
 	c.
 The applicant has been successfully identity proofed.